- B -

 That polishes the dart.

-Robert Burns, My Handsome Nell
+Robert Burns, from My Handsome Nell

 - Pleasures are like poppies spread--